Finding the right cat litter for your feline friend doesn't have to be a perplexing puzzle.

 Check out our Cat Litter Reviews to see which brands are more popular and why.
-Don’t forget though - your cat is the ultimate judge of litter, not you!
+Don’t forget, though - your cat is the ultimate judge of litter, not you!

-If you decide to try something new, make sure you transition from one type to another gradually and always leave a litterbox with the old kind of litter around until you’re sure your cat is happy with the new litter.
+If you decide to try something new, gradually transition from one type to another, and always leave a litterbox with the old kind of litter around until you’re sure your cat is happy with the new litter.